 For wine lovers, the gift of just wine is greatly appreciated.
 Wine.com has curated a wide variety of wine packages that can be gifted to friends and family.
-These range from the Wedding Milestone Gift Set for about $100 to the Wine Discovery Case: Styles of Pinot Noir, Cabernet, Chardonnay, and Syrah for $300.
+These range from the 90 Point Red Wine Gift Set for about $63 to the Ultimate Wine Discovery Case: Styles of Pinot Noir, Cabernet, Chardonnay, Malbec, and specialty wines for $500.

 Wine.com has also created a unique and fun gluten-free wine kit known as the Foster & Rye Insulated Wine Backpack for $100.
 This gift includes a bottle of Rosé and unoaked Chardonnay, as well as an insulated canvas and faux leather wine backpack.

 Creating a gift basket yourself can be fun, but also challenging to master the ideal balance of ingredients.
 Some handy tools are available to help you and with a little creativity, you can make great gluten-free wine baskets.

 Buildabasket.com is a handy website that enables customers to custom select the items in a basket, the alcohol, and even the container.
 What makes this website even better is they have a gluten-free category with only gluten-free snacks.